ahmadbashorun/AI6-amazon-reviews-EDA-project/README.md

 # Exploratory Data analysis on reviews of Amazon products from Fashion, Beauty and Appliance categories.

 This is one of the the capstone projects for the 6th Data Science Cohort of <a href="https://www.aisaturdayslagos.com/" target="_blank">AI saturdays Lagos</a>.
-Check their Githb [here](https://github.com/AISaturdaysLagos).
+Check their Github [here](https://github.com/AISaturdaysLagos).

 ## Project Overview